Silas-N-Schlax/graduation-site/src/index.md

   <p><span>Location:</span> <a target = "_blank" href = "https://maps.app.goo.gl/FFeyPao91tnPSCG37">Cornerstone Fellowship Church Apex</a></p>
 </div>

 You are all warmly invited to attend my graduation if you would like to be a part of this special moment.
-Please note that it will be a longer event, so I recommend planning accordingly to ensure you're able to fully enjoy the experience.
-The ceremony may be recorded, and if it is, I will post the recording on this website once I have access to it.
+Please note that it will be a longer event, so I recommend planning accordingly to ensure you're able to fully enjoy the experience. <strong>Note, I am towards the end of the event, if you do not wish to watch the entire ceremony, you can come later (Not sure an exact time, but I am student 13/16).</strong> The ceremony may be recorded, and if it is, I will post the recording on this website once I have access to it.
 I suggest checking back the Monday following the ceremony for the video.
 I look forward to sharing this milestone with all of you, whether in person or through the recording, if available!

 # Note from John and Deana